isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

      </div>
    </div>
  </div>
-<p>You may use these slides to look at the life cycles of humans, giant pandas and horses together with your child.
+<p>You may use these <a href="/files/science-lfa/Animal%20Life%20Cycles/AnimalLifeCycles.pdf" target="_blank ">slides</a> to look at the life cycles of humans, giant pandas and horses together with your child.
 Ask them:

 <li>Which stage of the life cycle are you at? <i>Hint: Probably a toddler!</i>
 <li>Why do you think it is called a “cycle”?
 Can you tell from the shape? <i>Hint: Think about a biCYCLE and its wheels!</i>